ooyala/backlot-ingestion-library/README.md

 ## Overview

 The Ooyala Backlot Uploader JavaScript library is an easy way to integrate with Ooyala's ingestion application programming interface (API).
+It supports two ways to upload video files:

+* Chunked upload using the HTML5 APIs
-It uses the HTML5 File API to chunk a file in the client and upload the chunks to Ooyala's servers.

-Because the library uses the HTML5 File APIs to chunk files, it requires a browser that supports the File APIs.
+    By default, it uses the HTML5 File API to chunk a file in the client and upload the chunks to Ooyala's servers.
+This requires a browser that supports the File APIs.
 Supported browsers are Firefox 15+, Chrome 22+, Safari 6+, and IE with the ChromeFrame plugin.
+    This is the recommended approach, particularly for large files, since a failed request only involves retrying that chunk rather than the entire file.
+It also boosts upload speed since multiple chunks can be uploaded in parallel.

+* Single-chunk upload using a Flash SWF

+    For older browsers that do not support the File API, the library uses a flash swf from the [swfUpload](http://code.google.com/p/swfupload/) library to upload the file in a single chunk.

 ## Reference